netdata/go.d.plugin/README.md

 4. Supports any number of data collection [modules](https://github.com/netdata/go.d.plugin/tree/master/modules).
 5. Allows each [module](https://github.com/netdata/go.d.plugin/tree/master/modules) to have any number of data collection **jobs**.

+## Bug reports, feature requests, and questions

+Are welcome!
+We are using [netdata/netdata](https://github.com/netdata/netdata/) repository for bugs, feature requests, and questions.

+- [GitHub Issues](https://github.com/netdata/netdata/issues/new/choose): report bugs or open a new feature request.
+- [GitHub Discussions](https://github.com/netdata/netdata/discussions): ask a question or suggest a new idea.

 ## Install